 Sorry, this restaurant seems to be closed at the moment.

-Middle Eastern food delivery in Hong Kong
+Order Middle Eastern Food Online in Hong Kong Today!

 Cuisine from the Middle East is rich and varied.
 A staple of it is grains or cereal especially wheat, rice, and barley.
 White wheat is used to make bread which is the universal staple.
 Wheat is also used to make cracked wheat or burghul and couscous.
 Burghul is used to make meat pies and is added to salads such as tabbouleh.
 Another popular grain is freekeh which is made from immature green wheat.
 The other important grain in this region is rice which is served with grilled meat or stews.